imhuaweizhu/stock-yfinance/README.md

 ## Question 7: How is growth potential in the future?

 After you evaluate the strength (financial health and moat) and risks of this business, you can come up with a growth rate for the company in the next 3 years.
-I'm not comofortable to predict more than revenue growth for more than 3 years, because there is too much uncertainty in 3 years.
+I'm not comfortable predicting more than revenue growth for more than 3 years, because there is too much uncertainty in 3 years.

+1. Revenue growth from the current revenue sources
+2. Revenue growth from other optionality

 ## Question 8: Is it undervalued?